Blood Royale: Gameplay

 Game play combined management of a medieval dynasty (with rules for character creation, and centred on the creation of treaties through arranged marriages) with territorial expansion and financial reward.
 At game start, each player picked one of England, Germany, Italy, Spain or France and the corresponding king, queen, and heir.
 In subsequent rounds, dice rolls were used to determine if the existing characters survive, and if new children were born.
 These children could in turn be married to characters from other realms to form alliances and negotiate financial benefits.

 To gain access to regular income, players had to collect resources from the provinces on the map.
 A set of at least three out of five available resources (cloth, metal, food, wine, and gold) could be exchanged for money.
 To gain additional resources, players had to trade with each other or conquer provinces.
 The winner was the player who ultimately made the most money; the other games mechanisms provided means and obstacles to this end.

 As with the Games Workshop edition of Warrior Knights, the components were of a high quality and the mechanisms were innovative for their day; the designer was a well known name; the dynastic rules in particular provided a high degree of involvement for players.
 Criticisms of the game have centred on the length of time it may take to play, although designer Derek Carver saw the emergence of long campaigns over multiple sessions as a positive feature.

 Publication history

+Derek Carver came up with the idea for Blood Royale as being built around a scenario with the potential to be the subject of a good game.

 However the game was published near the end of the time when Games Workshop was interested in publishing board games outside what would become its core milieu of Warhammer and Warhammer 40,000, and it was quickly withdrawn.

 In 2005 Fantasy Flight Games acquired its rights with others old GW titles like Warrior Knights, Talisman, Fury of Dracula, etc. but after more than two years the planning for a new edition of Blood Royale was suspended for unknown problems which are probably related to the difficulty in shortening the game’s extremely long playtime.